Besides decimal constants, Fortran also supports binary (

 z) integer constants.
 The

-syntax is: ‘prefix quote digits quote’, were the prefix is
+syntax is: ‘prefix quote digits quote’, where the prefix is

 z, quote is either